artsy/artsy.github.io/_posts/2020-03-02-ios-deploys-super-weird-totally-normal.markdown

 This `git cherry-pick` approach has its own trade-offs, but it is very effective in the right circumstance.
 It's an approach I've only had to use a few times during my time at Artsy, but it's a good approach to be familiar with.
-This situation also highlights a benefit of automating iOS deploys: we know _exactly_ which commit that each version of our app is running, making it easy to `git cherry-pick` with confidence.
+This situation also highlights a benefit of automating iOS deploys: we know _exactly_ which commit each version of our app is running, making it easy to `git cherry-pick` with confidence.

 I hope I've illustrated how iOS software is a bit different from web software, both inherently and incidentally.